Comparing PXI and SCXI

 Use of a mixed chassis from a single source supplier, forcing parts of the system to be from a single source and fixing the proportion of PXI and SCXI at an early stage in the project.

-A more practical solution is to adopt PXI, giving the user freedom of choice of supplier for every part of the system and not forcing early partitioning into two different chassis systems.
+A more effective solution is to adopt PXI, giving the user freedom of choice of supplier for every part of the system and not forcing early partitioning of the system into two different chassis systems.